marcos-muino-garcia/wp-arengu-auth/readme.txt

 Arengu helps you collecting data with smarter forms and automating your business with powerful and flexible workflows.
 Use our drag & drop form builder to easily create your own form and easily embed your form into any page of your website with a shortcode.
 Receive your results in real-time and enable email or push notifications.

 > <strong> Important </strong><br>
-> This plugin is for embedding forms created on arengu.com.
-You can't edit them or see responses inside WordPress.
+> This plugin is for embedding forms created on arengu.com and it uses our open source [JavaScript SDK](https://github.com/arengu/arengu-forms-js).
+You can only edit forms or see submissions inside our platform.

 ------------